snooppr/snoop/README.en.md

-                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site
+                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site --quick, -q           Fast and aggressive search mode.
+Does not reprocess bad resources, as a result of which the search is accelerated, but Bad_raw also increases.
+Does not print intermediate results.
+                        Consumes more resources.
+The mode is effective in full version
 ```

 **Example**